What are the 7 Types of Digital Marketing?

 In the past decade, digital marketing has become a vital component in organizations' overall marketing strategy.
 It allows companies to tailor messages to reach a specific audience, making it possible to market directly to people who are likely to be interested in their product.
 Digital marketing encompasses a wide variety of marketing tactics and technologies used to reach consumers online.
 Two academic team members from Southern New Hampshire University (SNHU) spoke about how digital marketing aligns with traditional tactics and shared information on some of the types of digital marketing in practice now.

-An associate dean of graduate business programs, Mark Hobson, Ph.D., said although digital marketing seems like a new world, in fact it is based in many of the principles familiar to traditional marketers and requires both foundational marketing knowledge and technical know-how.
+A senior associate dean of business programs, Dr. Mark Hobson, said although digital marketing seems like a new world, in fact it is based in many of the principles familiar to traditional marketers and requires both foundational marketing knowledge and technical know-how.

-Jessica Rogers, Ph.D., marketing faculty lead of a graduate business program, said the two disciplines serve to connect with distinct groups of consumers. "...
-Traditional media is a great way to reach a broad consumer base, whereas digital media has the ability to reach very specific audiences," she said "A key point is that depending on the target audience, some channels are more effective than others."
+Dr. Jessica Rogers, associate dean of marketing programs, said the two disciplines serve to connect with distinct groups of consumers. “… Traditional media is a great way to reach a broad consumer base, whereas digital media has the ability to reach very specific audiences,” she said “A key point is that depending on the target audience, some channels are more effective than others.”

 Types of Digital Marketing